IanBrettell/PhD-thesis/docs/05-MIKK_F2.md

 \includegraphics[width=1\linewidth]{figs/mikk_behaviour/select_0.08_15_dge_of} \caption{(ref:F2-time-dge-of)}(\#fig:F2-time-dge-of)
 \end{figure}

 During the novel object component the HMM states that showed significant differences between lines were mostly restricted to the slow-moving states with the exception of state 10, which most clearly distinguishes the slow-moving lines from the intermediate- and fast-moving lines.
-Again, the intermediate line \definecolor{38-2_00C08B}{HTML}{00C08B}\textcolor{38-2_00C08B}{38-2} shows a sharp drop in the occupation of the slow moving states after a period of habituation.
+Again, the intermediate line \definecolor{38-2 (‘Mark’)_00C08B}{HTML}{00C08B}\textcolor{38-2 (‘Mark’)_00C08B}{38-2 (‘Mark’)} shows a sharp drop in the occupation of the slow moving states after a period of habituation.

 (ref:F2-time-dge-no) Differences between MIKK F0 lines in the HMM states they occupied during the *novel object* assay component. **A**: 15 HMM states with panels coloured red to indicate significant differences between MIKK F0 lines in the proportion of time spent in those states. **B**: Transitions between HMM states across time for each individual test fish, grouped by MIKK line Tiles are coloured by the state most frequently occupied by each fish within 2-second intervals. **C**: Densities within each MIKK line for the occupation of states that significantly differed between strains (colour), with other states consolidated (grey).